Our Mission and History

 Teacher Professional Development – Launched 2003

 Inspired by the success of the Colonial Williamsburg Teacher Institute, the foundation began offering grants in 2003 for Oklahoma teachers to attend national conferences in their chosen fields.
 Today, we partner with the national Fund for Teachers and the Tulsa Community Foundation to provide career-transforming Fund for Teachers grants for self-designed summer professional development opportunities around the world.
-In 2019-20, the foundation will launch the Teachers of English Learners Pilot Project, utilizing an online learning platform to support classroom teachers at schools with a high enrollment of English Learners.
+In 2019-20, the foundation launched the Teachers of English Learners Project, utilizing an online learning platform to support classroom teachers at schools with a high enrollment of English Learners.
 The Teachers of English Learners platform is now available to teachers statewide through the State Department of Education.

-Recognizing the proven impact of mentoring on student success, the foundation established its statewide Mentoring Initiative in 2006.
+Recognizing the proven impact of mentoring on student success, the foundation established its statewide Boren Mentoring Initiative in 2006.
 The initiative promotes the growth and development of quality youth mentoring programs statewide, providing free on-call support and resources for those seeking to start or strengthen their mentoring program.
 In 2022, we began awarding start-up grants for new and developing mentoring organizations and opportunity grants to support strategic needs of K-12 mentoring programs.

 Foundation Builders: Founding Trustees Share Landmark Moments in 35-Year History